DataPowered/DataPowered.io_site/content/posts/2026-03-16.1-llms-self-report/index.md

 I think this phenomenon goes beyond legitimate scientific considerations.
 While acknowledging that triangulating research methods remains good practice, I think there is **also** an additional, counter-productive instinct at play: the human desire to impress, which hinders honest scientific exploration.
 In other words, the more complex the method of investigation, seemingly 'the better the science'.
 Since self-report is 'too simple' it does not scratch this itch of impressiveness and scientific-ness - above and beyond any legitimate concerns about relying solely on this method if more options are available.

 I believe another big contributor is the "stochastic parrots" idea that caught on like wildfire a few years ago.
-Since the associated paper emerged, a form of mental block and immediate rejection has become the most common reaction when faced with carefully studying LLM self-reports.
+Since the associated paper emerged, a form of mental block and immediate rejection has become the most common reaction when members of the tech community are faced with carefully studying LLM self-reports.

 ### A mirror for the tech community